Carols Round The Tree - 2021

 visit to this March and Hymn contest.
 Lets say we learned a lot and look

-went a lot better with nearly full houses at both.
-Lots of patriotic playing
+a lot better with nearly full houses at both.
+Lots of patriotic playing with

-with enthusiastic singing from the audience.
-Thank's for attending and
+enthusiastic singing from the audience.
+Thank's for attending and we look

 at Kirkbymoorside Memorial Hall.